RubixML/Sentiment/README.md

 ## Tutorial

 ### Introduction
 Our objective is to predict the sentiment (either *positive* or *negative*) of a blob of English text using machine learning.
 We sometimes refer to this type of ML as [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) (NLP) because it involves machines making sense of language.
 The dataset provided to us contains 25,000 training and 25,000 testing samples each consisting of a blob of English text reviewing a movie on the IMDB website.
-The samples have been labeled positive or negative based on the score (1 - 10) the reviewer gave the movie.
-In this tutorial we'll use the IMDB dataset to train a multi layer neural network to predict the sentiment of any text we show it.
+The samples have been labeled positive or negative based on the score (1 - 10) the reviewer gave to the movie.
+From there, we'll use the IMDB dataset to train a multi layer neural network to predict the sentiment of any English text we show it.

 **Example**

 > "Story of a man who has unnatural feelings for a pig.
 Starts out with a opening scene that is a terrific example of absurd comedy.
 A formal orchestra audience is turned into an insane, violent mob by the crazy chantings of it's singers.
 Unfortunately it stays absurd the WHOLE time with no general narrative eventually making it just too off putting. ..."

 ### Extracting the Data
 The samples are given to us in individual `.txt` files and organized by label into `pos` and `neg` folders.
 We'll use PHP's built in `glob()` function to loop through all the text files in each folder and add their contents to a samples array.
-We'll also add *positive* and *negative* labels to their own array.
+We'll also add the corresponding *positive* and *negative* labels in their own array.

 > **Note**: The source code for this example can be found in the [train.php](https://github.com/RubixML/Sentiment/blob/master/train.php) file in the project root.